Sulfide: Geology

 Many important metal ores are sulfides.
-Significant examples include: argentite (silver sulfide), cinnabar (mercury sulfide), galena (lead sulfide), molybdenite (molybdenum sulfide), pentlandite (nickel sulfide), realgar (arsenic sulfide), and stibnite (antimony sulfide), sphalerite (zinc sulfide), and pyrite (iron disulfide), and chalcopyrite (iron-copper sulfide).
+Significant examples include: argentite (silver sulfide), cinnabar (mercury sulfide), galena (lead sulfide), molybdenite (molybdenum sulfide), pentlandite (nickel sulfide), realgar (arsenic sulfide), stibnite (antimony sulfide), sphalerite (zinc sulfide), pyrite (iron disulfide), and chalcopyrite (iron-copper sulfide).
 This sulfide minerals recorded information (like isotopes) of their surrounding environment during their formation.
 Scientists use these minerals to study environments in the deep sea or in the Earth's past.

 Corrosion induced by sulfide

-Dissolved free sulfides (H_{2}S, HS^{−} and S^{2−}) are very aggressive species for the corrosion of many metals such as steel, stainless steel, and copper.
+Dissolved free sulfides (H2S, HS-, and S(2-)) are very aggressive species for the corrosion of many metals such as steel, stainless steel, and copper.
 Sulfides present in aqueous solution are responsible for stress corrosion cracking (SCC) of steel, and is also known as sulfide stress cracking.
 Corrosion is a major concern in many industrial installations processing sulfides: sulfide ore mills, deep oil wells, pipelines transporting soured oil and Kraft paper factories.

 Microbially-induced corrosion (MIC) or biogenic sulfide corrosion are also caused by sulfate reducing bacteria producing sulfide that is emitted in the air and oxidized in sulfuric acid by sulfur oxidizing bacteria.
 Biogenic sulfuric acid reacts with sewerage materials and most generally causes mass loss, cracking of the sewer pipes and ultimately, structural collapse.
 This kind of deterioration is a major process affecting sewer systems worldwide and leading to very high rehabilitation costs.

-Oxidation of sulfide can also form thiosulfate (S_{2}O_{3}^{2−}), an intermediate species responsible for severe problems of pitting corrosion of steel and stainless steel while the medium is also acidified by the production of sulfuric acid when oxidation is more advanced.
+Oxidation of sulfide can also form thiosulfate (S2O3(2-)), an intermediate species responsible for severe problems of pitting corrosion of steel and stainless steel while the medium is also acidified by the production of sulfuric acid when oxidation is more advanced.

 Organic chemistry

-In organic chemistry, "sulfide" usually refers to the linkage C–S–C, although the term thioether is less ambiguous.
+In organic chemistry, sulfide usually refers to the linkage C–S–C, although the term thioether is less ambiguous.
 For example, the thioether dimethyl sulfide is CH_{3}–S–CH_{3}.
 Polyphenylene sulfide (see below) has the empirical formula C_{6}H_{4}S. Occasionally, the term sulfide refers to molecules containing the –SH functional group.
 For example, methyl sulfide can mean CH_{3}–SH.
 The preferred descriptor for such SH-containing compounds is thiol or mercaptan, i.e. methanethiol, or methyl mercaptan.